 Strengths

-- Enterprise-grade infrastructure
+- Enterprise-grade infrastructure with high reliability SLAs

-- Highly customizable
+- Highly customizable routing and workflow logic

-- Strong contact center capabilities
+- Strong contact center analytics and workforce management

 Limitations

-- Requires technical expertise
+- Requires significant technical expertise to configure

-- Too complex for smaller teams
+- Too complex and expensive for smaller teams

 Best fit

-- Manage large customer support teams
+- Manage large customer support teams with complex routing requirements

-- Need advanced routing and reporting
+- Need advanced reporting and workforce management

 - Have enterprise requirements and dedicated technical staff